kirame09/sparkpost-api-documentation/services/introduction.md

 ## SMTP Security

-<div class="alert alert-danger">Disabling TLS will cause all data sent through SparkPost to be sent over the public internet ununcrypted.</div>
+<div class="alert alert-danger">Disabling TLS will cause all data sent through SparkPost to be sent over the public internet unencrypted.</div>
 SparkPost strongly recommends using TLS with SMTP to protect your message content, recipient information and API keys in transmission.
 This includes API keys and any details such as recipient email addresses and message content.

 If TLS is not supported by your application, SparkPost recommends using API keys with _only_ the `Send via SMTP` privilege enabled.
 It is also good practice to regularly cycle your API keys to limit exposure of keys sent in the clear.

+<div class="alert alert-danger"><strong>Note</strong>: API keys should be treated like passwords, and as stated in <a href="https://www.sparkpost.com/policies/tou/">our Terms of Use</a>, you "are solely responsible for all use of [your account]."
+That includes use of your account by someone who sniffed your API key on the unsecured wifi at your favorite coffee shop because you weren't using TLS.</div>

 ## Rate Limiting
 <div class="alert alert-info"><strong>Note</strong>: To prevent abuse, our servers enforce request rate limiting, which may trigger responses with HTTP status code 429.</div>